bcinman/strato/README.md

 ```

 ## Handlers
-A handlers is any callable that takes a request argument and returns a 3-element tuple in the form of __(status, body, headers)__.
+A handler is any callable that takes a request argument and returns a 3-element tuple in the form of __(status, body, headers)__.
 The strato.response module contains helper methods to quickly create these responses:
 ```python
 from strato.response import text, json, html